chaincodelabs/seminars/mining-network-prop/README.md

 ### Mining: No Good, The Bad, and The Ugly

 1. What is a BGP Hijack attack?
 What prevents it?
-(Mining: No Good, The Bad, and The Ugly)
 1. Why not encrypt all communications with pool operators?

 ### Majority is not Enough